tomvit/rest-demo/README.md

-This is a simple demo REST app writen in Java spring boot.
-It uses in-memory dataset to demonstrate resources and basic manipulation of resources such as GET and POST.
+This is a simple demo REST app writen in Java Spring Boot.
+It uses in-memory dataset to demonstrate resources and basic manipulation with resources.
+In order to use it, you will need maven.

-It requires maven and you can use bin/run.sh to run the app.
+You can run it with ```bin/run.sh```.